2.13. Migrating Virtual Machines and Containers

 Both CPU pools and masking of individual CPU features only work on Intel Ivy Bridge and newer CPUs.
 They do not work on AMD processors.

-• Container live migration is only possible between nodes that have the cpuid_override feature in /proc/vz.
+• Container live migration is only possible between physical nodes having the cpuid_override feature in /proc/vz (this condition does not apply to the nested installations where containers run inside a virtual machine).
 For example:

 # ls -l /proc/vz | grep cpuid_override